turutupa/gitkarma/article.md

-# GitKarma: Make Code Reviews Earn Their Keep

-_A playful rebellion against slow PRs — and a promise to fix them._
+# GitKarma: Never ask for a PR review again.

-**TL;DR:** Code reviews are the lifeblood of healthy engineering teams.
-But they’re slow, inconsistent, and often feel like unpaid emotional labor.
-GitKarma turns reviewing into a measurable, enforceable system: reviewers earn karma for quality reviews; authors spend small amounts to prioritize merges; and teams regain fast, reliable feedback loops.
+**TL;DR:** Code reviews are slow and require constant chasing.
+GitKarma fixes this: reviewers earn karma for quality reviews; authors must spend karma to get their PR merged.
+This creates a balanced economy where reviews actually happen, and critical work gets prioritized fairly.
 Visit [**gitkarma.dev**](https://gitkarma.dev) to try it.

 ---